techidaily/site-facebook/source/_posts/a-call-for-action-facebook-and-google-must-tackle-online-scams-head-on.md

 ## Scam Ads Are Rarely Removed Even After Being Reported

- The report by[Which?](https://press.which.co.uk/whichpressreleases/google-and-facebook-failing-to-remove-online-scam-adverts-reported-by-victims-which-finds/) laid out some statistics that show how little these companies are doing to remove scam adverts from their platforms.
+ The report by [Which?](https://press.which.co.uk/whichpressreleases/google-and-facebook-failing-to-remove-online-scam-adverts-reported-by-victims-which-finds/) laid out some statistics that show how little these companies are doing to remove scam adverts from their platforms.

 Adam French, Consumer Rights Expert at Which?, said: